MNM-Nick/mycode/README.md

 # mycode

 The purpose of this repo is to take my first step into Python while attending the python portion of TLG Learning course.
+I am wanting to learn how to version control projects with git.

 ## Getting Started